pwichmann/deep-learning-with-vector-graphics-book/quiver_book/03_related_work/papers/Carlier_et_al_2020.md

 :class: important
 What exactly causes DeepSVG to produce squiggly output even if all the input examples of a class are simple shapes and completely identical?
 How could this be resolved?
 If solved, maybe the same DeepSVG could produce significantly better results.
 ```

+### Preprocessing hidden / too integrated

+It is relatively difficult to understand where exactly in the DeepSVG pipeline SVGs degrade.
+One reason for this is that the whole preprocessing (normalization, simplification, ...) is an integral part of DeepSVG and the results are not exported for a visual inspection.

+Especially because the SVG format is highly complex, many SVGs found in the wild will feature oddities that DeepSVG is not prepared to handle.

+Potentially a better way to structure DeepSVG is to separate the preprocessing from the remainder of the project.
+This way one creates a folder for the raw input SVGs and one folder with the exported preprocessed SVGs and can visually inspect the samples.
+One could even render both raw and preprocessed SVGs and automatically compare these to find issues.

+Working hypothesis: Much of the code base in the `/svglib` folder is only required to preprocess the SVGs.
+The generated outputs do not get postprocessed to convert paths back to basic shapes. `svg.py` and `svg_path.py` are the modules that may be required even after the preprocessing.

 ### Code for fill property was lost